 Round loom knitting projects

 Knitwear designer James McIntosh, author of Knit and Nibble, explains how knitting helped him recover from depression in his inspiring interview: 'How knitting saved my life', which challenges the gender stereotype all too often associated with knitting.

-Whether you're guy who wants to knit yourself a project or looking to craft a handmade gift for the man in your life, there are plenty of beautiful knitting designs for men to try, including sweaters, beanies, mittens and accessories.
-Here we've rounded up some of our favorite mens patterns to get started.
+Whether you're guy who wants to knit yourself a project or looking to craft a handmade gift for the man in your life, there are plenty of beautiful knitting designs for men to try, including jumpers, beanies, mittens and accessories.
+Here we've rounded up some of our favourite mens patterns to get started.